viktor-homeniuk/Shooter/README.md

 - NPC can be used both on maps randomly generated as well as manually designed.
 The only requirement is properly placed NaviMeshVolume.
 ![Gameplay_RandomArena](https://github.com/vgomeniuk-games/Shooter/blob/master/Gameplay_RandomArena.gif)
 ![Gameplay_InfinityBlade](https://github.com/vgomeniuk-games/Shooter/blob/master/Gameplay_InfinityBlade.gif)

-Game was developed using free UE Marketplace assets and assets found on the web.

 <b>Copyright information:</b>